jtchilders/pointnet_toy_tf/README.md

-# pointnet_toy_tf
+# tensorflow_skeleton
-Tensorflow version of pointnet toy
+A customizable Tensorflow skeleton complete with dataset placeholders and model placeholders.